About EnviroVote Canada

-The platforms of the political parties were the sources used by EnviroVote Canada to determine the environmental policies of each party.
-As the Liberals have yet to release their election platform, EnviroVote used the Liberals’ current policies to answer the questions.
+For the election platforms page, the platforms of the political parties were the sources used by EnviroVote Canada to determine the environmental policies of each party.
 The only additional source beyond political platforms was the work of Mark Jaccard, a member of the UN’s Intergovernmental Panel on Climate Change and professor at Simon Fraser University.

 Prof. Jaccard's work was used in order to determine whether the proposed climate change plans of each party would meet the Paris targets.